 “Because of our Encore Fellow, we have come further towards disaster preparedness/business continuity in the past year than since I started 7 years ago.”
 Cindy Roach, Executive Director, Sonoma Humane Society

-Encore Fellows bring years of experience and a wealth of knowledge and skills to contribute to their Work Host.
+Encore Fellows bring years of experience and a wealth of knowledge and skills to contribute to their work host.
 They are eager to learn about the important work you do, and their goal is to advance your organization’s capacity to deliver on your mission.
-Work Hosts are typically nonprofits, public agencies and other social purpose organizations.
+Work hosts are typically nonprofits, public agencies and other social purpose organizations.
 Work hosts select an Encore Fellow that fits their needs through our matching process.
 Read more about How Work Hosts Benefit.

 How Do Hosts Benefit from Encore Fellows?

 “It was really great having a different perspective.
 Many of us only have worked in nonprofits, and it was really helpful to think about things in a different way.”
 Teresa Fieth, Chief Financial and Administrative Officer, Pacific Crest Trail Association Read the Story

 Listen to Tracey Gustafson and her work host Big Brothers Big Sisters of Central Mass/Metrowest, Massachusetts, talk about her Encore Fellowship.